-MANIFESTOS from times of CRISIS was conceived during the outbreak of the global pandemic coronaviruses (COVID-19) in early 2020 – a time of great uncertainty.
-The project reaches across cultural, civic and community contexts, to gather and connect groups of people who create their own Manifestos – collective visions for all our futures!!
+MANIFESTOS from times of CRISIS was conceived during the outbreak of the global pandemic coronaviruses (COVID-19) in early 2020 – a time of great uncertainty about what is happening and where we are heading… The project reaches across cultural, civic and community contexts, to gather and connect groups of people who create their own Manifestos – collective visions for all our futures!!

 As the pandemic continues there is an awakening to the realisation that we are all connected.
 That this pandemic touches all life.
 That it does not touch equally.
 It has exposed the fragilities and inequities of our present national and global structures.
 Has highlighted our need for connection with those who are physically close.
 And has increased communication and feelings of commonality across boundaries and borders at a global level.
 As the repercussions of the pandemic continue, as it coalesces with the multiple political, social and ecological crisis of early 21 century – there is an urgency to rethink how we are living … and to ask how we want to continue …